-When speaking of the “safeness” of a statement in MySQL Replication, we are referring to whether a statement and its effects can be replicated correctly using statement-based format.
+The “safeness” of a statement in MySQL Replication, refers to whether the statement and its effects can be replicated correctly using statement-based format.
 If this is true of the statement, we refer to the statement as safe; otherwise, we refer to it as unsafe.

 Handling of safe and unsafe statements.